JimStockwell/JimStockwell.github.io/_posts/2020-08-24-Git-and-Github-Resources.md

 - [The Git Pro Book](https://git-scm.com/book/en/v2)
 - [Angular Commit Format Reference Sheet](https://gist.github.com/brianclements/841ea7bffdb01346392c)
 - [Dangit, Git!?!](https://dangitgit.com/en) - An excellent cheatsheet for many useful situations.
-- From [git-scm docs](https://git-scm.com/docs/git-diff-index): Let’s say that you have worked on your working directory, updated some files in the index and are ready to commit.
-You want to see exactly what you are going to commit, without having to write a new tree object and compare it that way, and to do that, you just do `git diff-index --cached HEAD`